wardtaylorn/ISM6404FINAL/README.md

 	*Weekends outperform weekdays across most locations.
 	*Cross‑validation confirms that temperature adds little predictive power.

+Thank you!

 	R code by Taylor
 	in collaboration with Lorelai's Python code in Datacamp Report by Kristen and Sarah